digital-work-lab/handbook/docs/20-research/29-publications.md

  <p>Ringeval, M., <b>Wagner, G.</b>, Denford, J., Paré, G., and Kitsiou, S. "Fitbit-Based Interventions for Healthy Lifestyle Outcomes: Systematic Review and Meta-Analysis".
 Journal of Medical Internet Research (JMIR), 22(10), e23954.</p>
  <p>Grenier-Ouimet, A., <b>Wagner, G.</b>, Raymond, L., and Paré, G. "Investigating Patients’ Intention to Continue Using Teleconsultation to Anticipate Postcrisis Momentum: Survey Study".
 Journal of Medical Internet Research (JMIR), 22(11), e22081.</p>
  <p>Schryen, G., <b>Wagner, G.</b>, Benlian, A., and Paré, G. "A Knowledge Development Perspective on Literature Reviews: Validation of a New Typology in the IS Field," Communications of the Association for Information Systems (CAIS), 46 (Paper 7), 134–186.</p>
  <p>Grenier-Ouimet, A., Paré, G., and <b>Wagner, G.</b> "Why do People Keep Consulting Physicians Online?
-A Study of Teleconsultation Continuance Intention," in Proceedings of the 2020 Conference of the Administrative Sciences Association of Canada (ASAC 2020).</p>
+A Study of Teleconsultation Continuance Intention," in Proceedings of the 2020 Conference of the Administrative Sciences Association of Canada (ASAC 2020).<br>🏆 Best Paper Award, IS Division.</p>
  <p><b>Wagner, G.</b>, Empl, P., and Schryen, G. "Designing a Novel Strategy for Reading and Skimming Literature Corpora," in Proceedings of the 28th European Conference on Information Systems (ECIS 2020), Marrakech, Morocco.</p>
  <p>Hassan, N. R., Prester, J., and <b>Wagner, G.</b> "Seeking Out Clear and Unique Information Systems Concepts: A Natural Language Processing Approach," in Proceedings of the 28th European Conference on Information Systems (ECIS 2020), Marrakech, Morocco.</p>
 </div>